Itsy, the Titanium woman in Evil Speaks, is chinked in battle—even her hair.

 My own “real life” heroes are not superstars.
 They are people who overcome tremendous real life obstacle.
 Their stories are below:

 REAL LIFE WARRIORS:

 - Sam, a “high-functioning” autistic student, taught my class that inclusion does work.
-Once the students learned about autism and Sam’s struggles, they began to nurture Sam, encourage him and help him socialize.
-This brought joy to the classroom each day.
+Once the students learned about autism and Sam’s struggles, they began to nurture him, encourage him and help him socialize.
 Sam’s mother said, “This is the first time in his life he’s ever had friends.”
 Sam had his first birthday party with those friends.
-This only works if students are educated about our differences, admonished for bullying, and taught how they can help another.
+I still tutor Sam.
+He is about to graduate from a 2-year college and has applied to a 4-year university.

 - A very good friend of mine, Karl, grew up being bullied for having a cleft palate.
 He needed surgery and speech therapy.
 He made his way to Yale, and is now a college professor.
 You can read about his story in Cleft Heart: Chasing Normal.

 - One of my favorite professors survived a stroke.
 He lost the use of one arm, had to use a cane to walk and half of his face sagged, but that didn’t stop him from teaching.
 His enthusiasm and dedication to his students never waned.
 The students admired his spirit.
 We learned more than literature: we learned about compassion and inclusion.